linmx0130/VLEditor/README.md

 * Lightweight and simple
 * Full of comments and hackable.

+##How TO
+Please read [howto.md](howto.md) for more details.

 ##Why I build it
 * I need a lightweight editor for my course project.
-* It's a course project so my teacher forbid me to use any other javascript library except jQuery.
+* It's a course project so my teacher forbad me to use any other javascript library except jQuery.
 (T,T)

 That's why I build this project while I know there are good free WYSIWYG editors.